greg-raven/Impeachment-Chronicles/_posts/2020-08-12-biden-harris-cite-debunked-hoax.md

 Update: Biden tweeted the hoax again Wednesday:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Three years ago today, white supremacists descended on Charlottesville with torches in hand and hate in their hearts.
-Our president said they were &quot;very fine people.&quot;<br /> <br />It was clear then, and it's clear now: We are in a battle for the soul of our nation, and we must win.</p>&mdash; Joe Biden (@JoeBiden) <a href="https://twitter.com/JoeBiden/status/1293690094554099713?ref_src=twsrc%5Etfw">August 12, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Our president said they were &quot;very fine people.&quot;<br> <br>It was clear then, and it's clear now: We are in a battle for the soul of our nation, and we must win.</p>&mdash; Joe Biden (@JoeBiden) <a href="https://twitter.com/JoeBiden/status/1293690094554099713?ref_src=twsrc%5Etfw">August 12, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Source: Joel D. Pollak, breitbart.com/politics/2020/08/12/joe-biden-kamala-harris-cite-debunked-charlottesville-fine-people-hoax/